constellation-app/constellation-adaptors/AdaptorsDataAccessPlugins/release/modules/ext/docs/AdaptorsDataAccessPlugins/src/au/gov/asd/tac/constellation/views/dataaccess/adaptors/import-entities-from-gdelt.md

 -   Identifier: *Source's Name*

 **URL** - A specific point of origin that entity information has been extracted from.
-Typically, an online publication, forum or site Typically.
+Typically, an online publication, forum or site.
 Contains the attribute:

 -   Identifier: *The Entire URL*